 - The public is invited to grant review and business meetings; however, public commentary is neither allowed nor solicited during grant reviews.
 Requests to address the board or council must be made to the Executive Director prior to the board meeting.

 - Panelists bring their laptop or tablets and any grant-related notes to the review panel.
 If a panelist does not have a laptop or tablet computer, R2AC will provide one for their use.

 - Board members, delegates, and community representatives serving on the review panel must be part of the grant evaluation conversation, either in-person or remotely via phone or video conferencing, in order for their vote to be valid.
 If they are absent, or have stepped out of the room due to a conflict of interest, their vote will be entered as N/A.

 - There must be a quorum for the grant review to be valid.
 Staff will ensure that the majority of the designated group or quorum (a number greater than half of the grant review panel’s size) are in attendance.
 If a quorum cannot be reached, then the grant review will be rescheduled.

-- Staff will review the scoring criteria/rubric and review procedures with the grant review panel.
+- Staff will review the scoring criteria/rubric and the grant review procedures with the grant review panel.

 - Work samples will be shared at each grant review.
 Staff will provide the board members a one-minute sample for each grant application.

 - Each application is discussed in detail based on the scoring criteria/rubric.
 Discussion will be limited to information presented through the grant application.
 It is standard (and mandatory) practice not to allow anecdotal information during the grant review.

 - Staff will record grant panelist comments to be summarized and shared with applicants upon request.

 - A motion is made concerning the level of funding for each application: Full, partial, or no funding.
 A detailed discussion follows and then the motion is voted on.

 - Full Funding: A motion of full funding is made when a grant application is complete and eligible for funding in the form in which it was submitted.